 The relationship of the dominants to the subordinates is often one in which the targeted group is labeled as defective or substandard in significant ways.
 For example, Blacks have historically been characterized as less intelligent than Whites, and women have been viewed as less emotionally stable than men.
-The dominant group assigns roles to the subordinate that reflect the latter's devalued status, reserving the most highly valued roles in the society 8 | CONCEPTUAL FRAMEWORKS that reflect the latter's devalued status, reserving the innately incapable of performing the for themselves.
-Subordinates are usually said to be innately incapable of performing the for themselves.
-Subordinates are usually said to be innately incapable of performing the for themselves.
-Subordinates are usually said to group internalize the images that the preferred roles.
-To the extent that those in the target group internalize the images that the preferred roles.
-To the extent that they have may find it difficult to believe in their preferred roles.
-To the extent that those in the target find it difficult to believe in their own dominant group reflects back to them, they may find it difficult to believe in their own ability.
+The dominant group assigns roles to the subordinate that reflect the latter's devalued status, reserving the most highly valued roles in the society for themselves.
+Subordinates are usually said to be innately incapable of performing the preferred roles.
+To the extent that those in the target group internalize the images that the dominant group reflects back to them, they may find it difficult to believe in their own ability.

 The dominant group is seen as the norm for humanity. . . .
-Consequently, it remains per.
-The dominant group is seen as the horizontal denigrate a particular group, to exclude feetly acceptable in many circles to tell jokes that denigrate a particular group, to exclude fectly acceptable in many circles to tell jokes subordinates from one's neighborhood or work setting, or to oppose initiatives that might change the power balance.
+Consequently, it remains perfectly acceptable in many circles to tell jokes that denigrate a particular group, to exclude subordinates from one's neighborhood or work setting, or to oppose initiatives that might change the power balance.